emmt/LocalFilters.jl/docs/src/separable.md

 overwrites the contents of `dst` with the result of the filter and returns `dst`.
-The destination array `dst` must have the same indices as the source `A` (that is, `axes(dst) == axes(A)`).
+The destination array `dst` must have the same indices as the source `A` (that is, `axes(dst) == axes(A)` must hold).
 If `dst` is not specified or if `dst` is `A`, the operation is performed in-place.

 ## Examples

-The in-place *morphological erosion* (local minimum) of the array `A` on a centered structuring element of width 7 in every dimension can be applied by:
+The in-place *morphological erosion* (local minimum) of the array `A` on a centered structuring element of width 7 in every dimension can be done by:

 ```julia
 localfilter!(A, :, min, -3:3)
 ```

-Index interval `0` may be specified to do nothing along the corresponding dimension.
-For instance, assuming `A` is a three-dimensional array:
+As said before, index interval `0` may be specified to do nothing along the corresponding dimension.
+For instance, assuming `A` is a three-dimensional
+array:

 ```julia
 localfilter!(A, :, max, (-3:3, 0, -4:4))